James Spriggs Payne: Early life

 Payne was born in Richmond, Virginia, in 1819 to free mixed-race parents.
 Payne grew up in a deeply religious Methodist family and was a devout Christian.
 His father, David M. Payne, was a Methodist minister and was ordained a deacon by the Virginia Conference in 1824.
 Payne was noted for having a rather light complexion, with some estimates claiming that he was indeed an octoroon—having seven-eights European ancestry and one-eighth African ancestry.
-When Payne was ten years old, his family emigrated to Liberia on the ship The Harriet, the same ship as Joseph Jenkins Roberts, Liberia's future first president, under the auspices of the American Colonization Society.
+When Payne was ten years old, his family emigrated to Liberia on the brig Harriet, the same ship as Joseph Jenkins Roberts, Liberia's future first president, under the auspices of the American Colonization Society.

 Aside from religion, the young Payne showed interest in politics and economics.
 He later became a successful writer in these areas.
 As an adult, he was appointed by the Liberian government to work to complete the severance of Liberia's ties to the American Colonization Society.

 Presidency

 First term

 Payne was elected as the fourth president of Liberia in 1868 and served a single two-year term.
 During his presidency, he worked to end the slave trade that still took place along Liberia's coast.
 During his first term, he improved government relations with the indigenous communities in Liberia, whom he believed early settlers and leaders had for the most part ignored.
-He likewise worked to extend Liberia's trading and political ties with Europe. gaining recognition from Denmark and Sweden but struggling maintain Liberia's economy as both Europe and the United States began to industrialize.
+He likewise worked to extend Liberia's trading and political ties with Europe. gaining recognition from Denmark and Sweden but struggling to maintain Liberia's economy as both Europe and the United States began to industrialize.

 Second term

 Payne was elected a second time in 1876, again serving a single two-year term.
 Escalating economic difficulties began to weaken the Liberia's dominance over the coastal indigenous population.
 When the financially burdened ACS withdrew its support from the young republic in the years after the American Civil War, conditions had worsened as Liberia struggled to modernize its largely agricultural economy.
 The cost of imported goods was far greater than the income generated by the nation's exports of coffee, rice, palm oil, sugarcane, and timber.
 As a result, Payne made efforts to increase the country's foreign trade.
 However, despite his efforts, Liberia's economy dwindled.
-Indeed, the Liberian dollar lost more than 70% of its value due to decreasing imports and excessive exports to the industrial nations of the Atlantic.
+Indeed, the Liberian dollar lost more than 70% of its value due to decreasing exports and excessive imports from the industrial nations of the Atlantic.
 Payne retired after this difficult term, but he could claim a few important successes.
 By the end of the term in 1878, for example, most European and North American countries recognized Liberia's independence.